Senior assistance from Missouri Agency on Aging.

 Agency on Aging MO social services

 Free transportation and senior rides is coordinated by area agency on aging offices.
 The rides are coordinated and arranged with local outside agencies to transport the elderly and senior citizens for essential trips, including doctor appointments, critical errands, or even trips to a local senior center.
 Any transportation will need to be scheduled in advance, and this is not available in all Missouri towns and cities.

 What will usually happen is that the “riders” will be picked up at their home or apartment and taken to their destination.
 If needed, they will be provided assistance getting on or off the van or bus.
 Then, later in the day, at a pre-determined time, the van or bus will pick up the senior or the rider and bring them back to their house or apartment.

 Agency on Aging offices are a great place for information on public aid, government resources, and local non-profits.
 It can be provided in person, or over the phone.
+Most senior citizens in Missouri reley on social security or a limited income and they need help.
 Information, referrals, and other details on assistance services is provided by case managers and volunteers.
 All of this is offered at no cost to anyone who needs advice.
 In addition to nursing homes, families now can choose how to get help and referrals on a range of resources.